anchor14/anchor-blog/src/blogs/rules-principles.md

 `---`

-Thanks to Cristian, Nathan for reading this essay.
+Thanks to Cristian, Nathan, and Dzmitry for reading this essay.